Jennifer (given name): Cultural influences

 Before 1906, the name was fairly uncommon elsewhere in English-speaking countries, but it gained some recognition after George Bernard Shaw used it for the main female character in The Doctor's Dilemma.
+Jenifer was also the titular heroine of the 1883 novel by Annie Hall Cudlip, first serialized in Dickens' All the Year Round and subsequently published in London and New York.
 Jennifer became the most common spelling of the name from the 20th century.
 Various other popular culture references likely inspired increased usage of the name throughout the English-speaking world.
 The popularity of the American actress Jennifer Jones increased awareness of the name in the 1940s.
-The name was also used for romantic heroines in different film productions.
+The name was also used for romantic heroines in several film productions.
 Jennifer, played by actress Veronica Lake, was the heroine of the 1942 American romantic comedy fantasy film I Married a Witch.
 Jennifer Jones played Jennifer "Jennie" Appleton, the mysterious heroine of the 1948 American supernatural film Portrait of Jennie.
 Jennifer is a 1953 American film noir drama mystery film.
 The name was later used for popular film characters such as Jennifer North, played by actress Sharon Tate in the American drama film Valley of the Dolls, which was released in December 1967 in the United States, and Jennifer Cavalleri, played by Ali MacGraw in the American romantic drama film Love Story, which was released in December 1970 in the U.S. Another influence on the popularity of the names Jenny and Jennifer was the song Jenny Rebecca, written by Carol Hall as a present for her friends, William Goldman and Ilene Jones, after the birth of their daughter.
-The song recounts all of the happy experiences that await four day old Jenny Rebecca.
+The song recounts all of the happy experiences that await four-day-old Jenny Rebecca.
 The ballad was first recorded by Barbra Streisand in 1965 and later by other performers.
-Frederica von Stade recorded the song in 1977 and released it on her 1978 album Song Recital.
-Von Stade named her daughter, Jennifer Rebecca, after the song.
-Other possible influences on the popularity of the name included the bubblegum pop song “Jennifer Eccles”, released in March 1968 by the British band The Hollies, and the folk-pop hit song “Jennifer Juniper”, released in February 1968 in the UK and in March 1968 in the United States by singer-songwriter Donovan.
-The name might also have come into greater use because it was different but sounded like names such as Jane, Janet, Janice, Joanne, and Jean that had been popular in earlier generations.
+Frederica von Stade recorded the song in 1977 and released it on her 1978 album Song Recital; she named her daughter, Jennifer Rebecca, after the song.
+Other possible influences on the popularity of the name included the bubblegum pop song "Jennifer Eccles", released in March 1968 by the British band The Hollies, and the folk-pop hit song "Jennifer Juniper", released in 1968 in the UK and the United States by singer-songwriter Donovan.
+The name might also have come into greater use because it was different from, but sounded like, names such as Jane, Janet, Janice, Joanne, and Jean that had been popular in earlier generations.
 The fame of American actress Jennifer Lopez popularized the name for Hispanic American girls after 1998.